LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/while-loops.rst

 This example illustrates the additional flexibility provided by ``while`` loops.
 While we use ``for`` loops to iterate over fixed collections (a string, an array, a collection of integers), the ``while`` loop can be used to iterate in more general circumstances.
 For the input validation example, at runtime it cannot be determined how many times the loop will repeat.

-.. todo:: Add "worst practice" on writing a while loop as a for loop

 Infinite Loops, Revisited
 -------------------------